HEXRD/hexrd/README.md

 ```

 ## conda (prerelease)
-To install the latest changes on master, do the following.
-Note that this release may be unstable.
+To install the latest changes on master, do the following (Note that this release may be unstable!):

 ```bash
 conda install -c hexrd/label/hexrd-prerelease -c hexrd -c conda-forge hexrd